 The copying as well as the sorting stuff can be automated by a Batch file, and a PowerShell script made available at this GitHub link, authored by Hashhar (via Windows Central Blog).
 The batch file does the copying & renaming part, and the PowerShell script does the moving task according to image dimensions.
 Both these scripts can be scheduled or placed in the Startup folder so that it’s run at every logon, and you don’t miss a single Windows Spotlight image.
 These scripts are coded to store the Spotlight images to the user’s Pictures\Spotlight directory, but you can modify the path by editing the files using Notepad.

 SpotBright Gets ’em All, from the Server

-SpotBright a 3rd party app created by T. Partl, a CS student from Germany, is available at the Store for free download.
+SpotBright a 3rd party app created by T. Partl, is available at the Store for free download.
 This app can download ALL available Spotlight images directly from the server for you.
 However, there is no option to preview the images before downloading, and as all images are Hi-Res, you might want to consider the carrier charges if that applies.
 As a side note, Windows doesn’t download Spotlight images if you’re on a metered connection.
 [Download: SpotBright Free*]

 *Certain features of the SpotBright app, such as “notify when new pictures arrive” work only if you buy the Pro version.